-When buying a new engine customers do pay a lot of attention to the initial cost.
-However, they often fail to look closely at the warranty conditions offered by other manufacturer’s who charge for an installation check and three yearly services, for their warranty to be valid.
-Beta are unique in that we trust you the owner (or your local engineer), to do this check and service work yourself.
+When buying new engine customers do pay a lot of attention to the initial cost.
+However, they often fail to look closely at the warranty conditions offered by other manufacturers who charge for an installation check and three yearly services, for their warranty to be valid.
+Beta is unique in that we trust you the owner (or your local engineer), to do this check and service work yourself.
 This can save the average owner considerable costs over the warranty period.
-Based on these user friendly principles our warranty terms are set out below.
+Based on these user-friendly principles our warranty terms are set out below.

 This warranty sets out the conditions and limitations of Beta Marine's warranty for the purchaser.
 Beta Marine Limited (Beta) give this warranty to you the customer that the product is free from defects in materials and workmanship for the warranty period set out in the following table.
 These warranty terms only apply to Kubota based propulsion engines.
 This warranty is in addition to clause 17 in our general terms of tender and sale.